 Electricity Price Review

 In 2018-19, the independent Electricity Price Review investigated whether the electricity market was delivering a fair and equitable price to consumers and considered improvements to future-proof the sector and its governance structures.
-The Government established new workstreams to action many of the Review’s recommendations.
+In 2019-20, the Government established new workstreams to action many of the Review’s recommendations.

 Most of the workstreams led by MBIE are now complete.
 The information below sets out our progress.